dpfg/PXApi/README.md

 ## PxAPI
-It's library provides convinient access to the 500px.com from a java apps.
+This is a library that provides convinient access to the 500px.com from a java apps.
 Please, read [developer guide](http://developers.500px.com) from 500px team to understand all opportunities and limites.

 Also, you need to know how do OAuth2 work.
 I suggest to read [this article](http://hueniverse.com/oauth/)

-I have not write documentation yet, but you can see test case - there are a few examples.
+I have not written documentation yet, but you can checkout test cases - there are few examples.

 ## Requirements
  - google-gson
  - signpost-core

-This two libs is required. `google-gson` to parse api responses and `signpost-common` to sign oauth requests.
+These two libs are required. `google-gson` to parse api responses and `signpost-common` to sign oauth requests.
-It's your concern to get access token and token secret or consumer secret from 500px.
+It's your concern to get access token and token secret or consumer secret from the 500px.

 ## How to use
 If you use maven it's simple to resolve requred libraries.
 Just add the next lines to your dependencies.